QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 ### Initial Setup ###

 You're almost done.
-Before you can start using Qubes OS, some configuration is needed.
+Before you can start using PedOS, some configuration is needed.
-By default, Qubes OS will create a number of qubes, based on Fedora templates or Whonix templates, so that you can have a more ready-to-use environnement from the get-go.
+By default, PedOS will create a number of PedOS, based on Fedora templates or Whonix templates, so that you can have a more ready-to-use environnement from the get-go.

 ![Initial setup menu](/attachment/wiki/InstallationGuide/initial-setup-menu.png)

-* **Create default system qubes** : it is recommended to use system qubes as they offer some of the core functionalities brought by Qubes OS, including network isolation and disposable qubes
+* **Create default system PedOS** : it is recommended to use system PedOS as they offer some of the core functionalities brought by PedOS, including network isolation and disposable PedOS
-* **Create default application qubes** : application qubes are pre-configured qubes meant to be used for specific purposes, such as work or personal.
+* **Create default application PedOS** : application PedOS are pre-configured PedOS meant to be used for specific purposes, such as work or personal.
-* **Create Whonix Gateway and Workstation qubes** : in order to be able to use Tor for dedicated qubes, you need this option to be activated.
+* **Create Whonix Gateway and Workstation PedOS** : in order to be able to use Tor for dedicated PedOS, you need this option to be activated.
-    * **Enabling system and template updates over the Tor anonymity network using Whonix** : this option allows the use of Tor system-wide rather than only for specific qubes.
+    * **Enabling system and template updates over the Tor anonymity network using Whonix** : this option allows the use of Tor system-wide rather than only for specific PedOS.
-* **Create USB qube holding all USB controllers** : just like the network qube for the network stack, the USB qube allows to capture the USB controller and to manage USB devices through it.
+* **Create USB PedOS VM holding all USB controllers** : just like the network PedOS VM for the network stack, the USB PedOS VM allows to capture the USB controller and to manage USB devices through it.
-    * **Use sys-net qube for both networking and USB devices** : it saves some memory as only sys-net will be running, instead of sys-net and sys-usb, but also allows easy use of USB networking devices (like 3G/LTE modems) directly in sys-net.
+    * **Use sys-net PedOS VM for both networking and USB devices** : it saves some memory as only sys-net will be running, instead of sys-net and sys-usb, but also allows easy use of USB networking devices (like 3G/LTE modems) directly in sys-net.
 * **Do not configure anything** : This is only for advanced users, as you won't have network access out of the box.

 ![Initial setup menu configuration](/attachment/wiki/InstallationGuide/initial-setup-menu-configuration.png)

 When you are satisfied with you choices, click on "Done".
-Pre-selected qubes will be installed and configured, which can take up to 15 minutes.
+Pre-selected PedOS will be installed and configured, which can take up to 15 minutes.

 After the configuration is done, you will be greeted by a login screen.
 Enter your password and log in.

 ![Login screen](/attachment/wiki/InstallationGuide/login-screen.png)

-Congratulations, you are now ready to use Qubes OS !
+Congratulations, you are now ready to use PedOS !

 ![Desktop menu](/attachment/wiki/InstallationGuide/desktop-menu.png)

-Upgrading Qubes OS
+Upgrading PedOS
 ------------------

 For instructions on upgrading an existing installation, see [Upgrade Guides].